 The elements of Harappan political life could also see in later phases of Indian History.
 Mauryan administration & Gupta administration were centralized in nature even though modern administration is centralized.
 The urban administration bodies of the Harappan type could be seen in the Mauryan period because the city of Patliputra administration by a council of 30 members.

 The burial practices of Harappan continued through the ages.
 These are prevalent even today.
 Most of the elements of the Harappan religion continued into the later period.
 Many dimensions of the Harappan economy survived the decline of this civilization.
 Knowledge of agriculture didn’t die out crafts like pottery, seal making, metallurgy & stone cutting, etc. continued during later periods.

 The symbol of Swastika is coming down from Harappan Civilization.
 It is used in religious activities even today because it is considered to be pious.
 The game of chess can also be traced to the Harappan civilization because evidence of a chessboard has been found.
 The knowledge of music & dance also continued in later periods.

 Harappan used multiple stringed harps like an instrument.
-The knowledge of birds & animals of Harappan civilization also contributed to a later period.
-The means of exportation used by Harappan to form of carts, boats continued to be used during later periods.
-The settled life of Harappan people the knowledge of houses made of burnt bricks, knowledge of digging wells, and square pillars used by Harappan continued into later periods.
-The metallurgical knowledge of Harappan people also continued because gold, silver, tin, copper, etc. were used in India throughout history.
+The knowledge of birds & animals of the Harappan civilization also contributed to a later period.
+The means of exportation used by Harappan to form carts, and boats continued to be used during later periods.
+In the settled life of the Harappan people, the knowledge of houses made of burnt bricks, knowledge of digging wells, and square pillars used by Harappan continued into later periods.
+The metallurgical knowledge of the Harappan people also continued because gold, silver, tin, copper, etc. were used in India throughout history.